-It is much more simple and limited than the paid tools mentioned above, but for simple websites it can be enough.
+Yandex now migrated to hermione that runs tests using WebdriverIO v4 and Mocha.js and uses LooksSame for visual regrations.
+It is more simple and limited than the paid tools mentioned above, but for simple websites it can be enough.

 Catch CSS curve balls.
-Contribute to garris/BackstopJS development by creating an account on GitHub.github.com
+Contribute to garris/BackstopJS development by creating an account on GitHub.

 An open source visual regression utility that runs on Chrome Headless with Puppeteer and CI support.